JieZouIR/PSCon/README.md

 ## Dataset Description

-The conversation information in the PSCon dataset are stored in individual conversation_xx.json files.
-Each file contains a list of Python arrays, and each item in the array is a python dictionary that represents a complete conversation.
+The conversation information in the PSCon dataset is stored in individual conversation_xx.json files.
+Each file contains a list of Python arrays, and each item in the array is a Python dictionary that represents a complete conversation.
 With each key indicating:

 - `conv_id`: A number representing the corresponding conversation ID.
 - `conversation`: Detailed conversation content.